jordwalke/flex/README.md

 Here are several datapoints gathered from running the `flex` test suite, and comparing it with those same tests executed in the `C` implementation.
 We include both the fixed point and the floating point encodings.
+All tests performed on `ocamlopt`(native Reason).

 The Reason implementation of layout hasn't been optimized at all.
 Cleaning up the code to be less imperative will likely make it even faster.
 Upgrading to